 If you do decide that a career as a lawyer is for you, there are a few things you should be doing even before you start university.
 Here is a brief checklist to get you started:

-- Research the different paths into law – university, chartered legal executive, paralegal, apprenticeship – and decide which is right for you.
+Research the different paths into law – university, chartered legal executive, paralegal, apprenticeship (read ourThe Law Apprenticeships Guide) – and decide which is right for you.

-- Think about the kinds of extracurricular things you can do to make yourself into a well-rounded candidate.
+Think about the kinds of extracurricular activities you can do, or have done, to make yourself into a well-rounded candidate.
 Think sport, volunteering, drama, music…

-- Sign up free to LCN Weekly on LawCareers.Net.
-Our weekly email newsletter will deliver news and information about the profession, plus advice and reminders throughout the legal recruitment calendar, straight to your inbox.
+Sign up free to LCN Weekly on LawCareers.Net.
+Our weekly email newsletter delivers news and information about the profession, plus advice and calendar reminders throughout the legal recruitment calendar, straight to your inbox.